 A Closer Look

-Understanding risk and security profile of a target company is essential.
+Understanding the risk and security profile of a target company is essential.
 To prepare for an acquisition (M&A), target companies reduce expenses and maximize profits to look more attractive and increase their value.
-The acquiring organization must determine what liabilities or risks can arise under the target company’s cybersecurity program.
+The acquiring organization must determine what liabilities or risks can arise under the target company’s cyber security program.

 Due Diligence through Risk Profiling